uofw/uofwinst/README.txt

 Code is placed under GPLv3, as ProCFW.
 It was patched so it only supports 6.60 and can run uOFW modules.

+== uOFW installer usage ==

+You need any 6.60 firmware, on any model.

+* Copy the contents of the "dist" directory at the root of your memory stick.
+* Create a directory named "uofw" (without the quotation marks) at the root of your memory stick.
+* Pack the modules using the "contrib/psp_packer/" utility (you'll need to compile it on UNIX-like OSes by typing 'make').
+Note this step will be removed since the psp_packer will be integrated in the installer later.
+* Put the packed files into the uofw directory you created on your memory stick.
+* Create a file named list.txt in the uofw directory and fill it with this syntax:

+; Lines starting with ; are comments
+[replace]
+; modules to replace with your own version (don't put the "<>" in the file) ; they must be with the same name in the uofw directory and will replace in pspbtcnf the module at "/kd/<module>.prx"
+<module>.prx
+[add]
+; insert modules
+; here, <new_module>.prx is inserted right before <next_module>.prx in pspbtcnf
+<new_module>.prx <next_module>.prx

 == Directories ==

 - Common: